10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

 Have you ever eaten something and realized that within a few hours your stomach is so bloated that you can’t button your pants?
 My patients commonly told me that they woke up with a flat belly and by the end of the day they looked six months pregnant.
 Even if you don’t experience abdominal swelling to such an extreme, any amount of bloating is not normal — it’s a sign of intestinal inflammation.
 If you experience gas or bloating regularly, or are dealing with IBS, there’s a strong likelihood you may have Small Intestinal Bacterial Overgrowth (SIBO).
 Before we get to the step-by-step process to help eliminate SIBO, it’s important to know how to spot it.

 What is SIBO?

-The bacteria in your GI tract, which make up your gut microbiome, play a vital role in your immune system, thyroid function, bone health, and overall health.
-In fact, scientists have discovered that the gut microbiome contains tens of trillions of microorganisms, including up to 1,000 different species of bacteria with over 3 million genes — that’s 150 times more genes than human genes!
+The bacteria in your GI tract which make up your gut microbiome, play a vital role in your immune system, thyroid function, bone health, and overall health.
+In fact, scientists discovered that the gut microbiome contains tens of trillions of microorganisms, including up to 1,000 different species of bacteria with over 3 million genes — that’s 150 times more genes than human genes!

 Carbohydrates feed SIBO → SIBO produces hydrogen → hydrogen feeds archaea → archaea produces methane

-Depending on which gas is most predominantly produced, you can develop different symptoms and respond better to different treatments.
+Depending on which gas is predominantly produced, you can develop different symptoms and respond to different treatments.
 Hydrogen-dominant SIBO typically leads to diarrhea, whereas methane-dominant SIBO is usually associated with constipation.
 I go into more detail on the two types of SIBO later.

 Fortunately, once you get the bacteria under control and restore your gut’s natural balance, you can eliminate these frustrating digestive symptoms.